-This article is meant to offer insight into how a properly set up complex aircraft W&B profile is set up and how it looks.
-In this example, a 2005 Citation Bravo Jet was used.
-To view the Aircraft W&B profile in ForeFlight, please copy the following address into an email and email to your device.
+This article offers some insight into how a complex aircraft W&B profile is set up and how it looks.
+A 2005 Citation Bravo Jet was used for this example.
+To view this sample Aircraft W&B profile in ForeFlight, copy the following address into an email and email it to your device.
 Tapping on it should open the profile in ForeFlight:

-The first thing you will notice is the number of stations used.
+The first thing to notice is the number of stations used.
 This aircraft has loading options for 18 stations plus fuel.
-This includes baggage areas, bar storage, book shelf, hanging storage, 8 passenger seats, and more.
+This includes baggage areas, bar storage, book shelves, hanging storage, 8 passenger seats, and more.

-Second, there are multiple weight limits that are entered.
-This includes a 350 lb Nose Storage limit, 600 lb Aft Cabin Baggage limit, 300 lb Tail Baggage Forward limit, and a 200 lb Tail Baggage Aft limit.
+Note the multiple weight limits entered.
+These include a 350 lb Nose Storage limit, a 600 lb Aft Cabin Baggage limit, a 300 lb Tail Baggage Forward limit, and a 200 lb Tail Baggage Aft limit.

-Third, if you select SETUP, you will see a Fuel Moment Table.
-This aircraft offers 49 entries for this table, which is very time consuming.
+When SETUP is selected, a Fuel Moment Table is displayed.
+This aircraft offers 49 entries for this table - very time-consuming.
 The biggest mistake that can be made here is using a Moment that is divided by 100 or 1000 in the Aircraft Flight Manual (AFM).
-You will need to be sure the moment number you enter is the full Moment number.
+Be sure the moment number entered is the full Moment number.
 Trying to enter an arm value will not work.

-Images 3 and 4.
-Notice the Moment numbers used from the manual need to be multiplied by 100 to allow for correct entry in the ForeFlight W&B Aircraft Profile.
+Moment numbers used from the manual need to be multiplied by 100 to allow for correct entry in the ForeFlight W&B Aircraft Profile

-Compare Graph and Limit Points with your AFM or POH.
+Compare Graph and Limit Points with your AFM or POH

-So, You will see a complex aircraft W&B Profile is similar to a simple aircraft except there is a lot more to enter.
-The more entries there are, the more potential for mistakes, so when looking at a more complex W&B Profile, you will need to look at every entry to confirm the correct format and number is used.
-Looking at the overall Sample W&B Profile provided above will give you a better idea about how a complex aircraft W&B Profile looks and how to interact with it.
+A complex aircraft W&B Profile is similar to a simple aircraft except there is a lot more to enter.
+The more entries there are, the more potential for mistakes.
+When looking at a more complex W&B profile, be sure to look at every entry to confirm the correct format and number is used.
+Looking at the overall sample W&B profile provided above will give you a better idea about how a complex aircraft W&B profile looks and how to interact with it.